 “A big play in healthcare right now is the ability to utilize Salesforce for its marketing purposes, its health cloud for patient data, and then the admission process of a patient and scheduling process of a patient.
 So all these healthcare organizations across the entire country are purchasing Salesforce and they had no way to easily integrate it with their electronic medical records, which is federally mandated that all healthcare systems use electronic medical records.”

 The service launched around a year ago and now has 25 customers with thousands of locations across the country.
-It is quadrupling revenue month-over-month and has “a significant run rate.
+It is quadrupling revenue month-over-month and has “a significant run rate.”

-Unlike others in the space, including Mulesoft, Bridge Connector differentiates itself by offering a full service solution.
+Unlike others in the space, including Mulesoft, Bridge Connector differentiates itself by offering a full-service solution.

 The company, Wenger told me, is able to save companies time and money with its integrations, in both the time it takes to admit a patient, which can be cut by as much as 80 percent, as well as to set up the system itself.

 “We’ve been able to calculate the fact that with our subscription, we charge a small monthly fee, there’s no upfront fees, there’s no hidden surprises, it’s all included in our monthly package, and what’s different among the competitors that are out there is if you hire someone to build it custom, on a one-off basis, it would take months and probably between $90,000 to $150,000 just to get it up and running.
 Then you have to maintain it, because APIs change, so that’s how we tie into the system.
-APIs change so we include all updates as part of our subscription, so if the connection broke six months down the road after you originally had it built out by these other companies, you’d have to go and rehire someone to fix the integration, where with us any updates, any new features, any breakage, any issues are covered by our monthly subscription.”
+APIs change so we include all updates as part of our subscription, so if the connection broke six months down the road after you originally had it built out by these other companies, you’d have to go and rehire someone to fix the integration, manage any updates, any new features, any breakage, any issues are covered by our monthly subscription.”

 The new financing will be used to continue expanding its employee base, specifically to build out its support, sales, and management teams.
 In January, Bridge Connector had just six employees and is now up to 25.
 By the end of this year it will most likely be at 40 to 45 employees.

-“We’re going around the entire country right now with Salesforce and really trying to help educate their sales people on what we do so that we can help them in selling their product.
-We’re spending a lot of resources right now in entertaining clients, sponorships, marketing and really on expansion of our internal team, because the talent it takes to build a great company is everything.
+“We’re going around the entire country right now with Salesforce and really trying to help educate their salespeople on what we do so that we can help them in selling their product.
+We’re spending a lot of resources right now in entertaining clients, sponsorships, marketing and really on expansion of our internal team, because the talent it takes to build a great company is everything.
 These people we’re hiring are some of the most qualified people I’ve ever met and I enjoy working with them every day,” said Wenger.

 In addition, the company plans to use the funding to increase its revenue streams.
-For example, the company will be a new product, which will launch in the next few months called EMPI, or enterprise master patient index.
+For example, the company will have a new product, which will launch in the next few months called EMPI, or enterprise master patient index.

 “We have integrations for these healthcare organizations, and a patient sometimes gets seen multiple times across many different healthcare systems.
-We’ve found a way to put this algorithm within our system that detects patient duplicates, so a duplicate record for a patient can’t be created within the same healthcare organization, despite our integrations we have algorithm that determines, ‘Hey, this patient’s already been here, they can’t create new chart, it will update their existing chart.’
+We’ve found a way to put this algorithm within our system that detects patient duplicates, so a duplicate record for a patient can’t be created within the same healthcare organization, despite our integrations we have an algorithm that determines, ‘Hey, this patient’s already been here, they can’t create a new chart, it will update their existing chart.’
 So that’s one of the things we’ll add on that’s a tack on to our current services,” Wenger explained.

 “The organizations don’t get paid on a patient if you don’t have a correct medical record for them.
 By doing this, we make sure that the facility’s going to get paid for the work that they render, and the patient’s going to get the best quality of care.”